cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

         print("Result is: {}".format(x))
 ```

-Note that the output of the task is retrieved as python object
+Note that the result of the function is retrieved as `t.output`, which is a native Python value.

-with `t.output`.
+A `PythonTask` is derived from `Task` and so all other methods for
+controlling scheduling, managing resources, and setting performance options
+all apply to `PythonTask` as well.

-In the previous example, it is assumed that the python interpreter available at
+When running a Python function remotely, it is assumed that the Python interpreter
-the worker correspond to the appropiate python environment for the task.
-If
+and libraries available at the worker correspond to the appropiate python environment for the task.
-this is not the case, an environment file can be provided with
+If this is not the case, an environment file can be provided with t.specify_environment:
-t.specify_environment:

 ```python
 t = wq.PythonTask(my_sum, 1, 2)